Christianity and Druze: In Syria

-The relationship between the Druze and Christians in As-Suwayda Governorate has been characterized by harmony and peaceful coexistence, and more than 55,000 Christians (mostly Greek Orthodox members of the Greek Orthodox Church of Antioch, Melkite, and Latin Catholic) lived in As-Suwayda Governorate before 2011, and they have several ancient churches.
-Outside As-Suwayda Governorate Christians and Druze lives and share some mixed villages and towns such as Jaramana, Sahnaya and Jdeidat Artouz.
+The relationship between the Druze and Christians in As-Suwayda Governorate has been marked by harmony and peaceful coexistence, Before 2011, more than 55,000 Christians, primarily Greek Orthodox members of the Greek Orthodox Church of Antioch, Melkite, and Latin Catholic, lived in As-Suwayda Governorate, where they had several ancient churches.
+Many of them are members of Christian Arab tribes affiliated with the Ghassanids.
+Outside of the As-Suwayda Governorate, Christians and Druze coexist in several mixed villages and towns such as Jaramana, Sahnaya, and Jdeidat Artouz.